MomentumIQ/MomentumIQ-Website/_products/Scrillionaire.md

 ---
 layout: products
-title: Scrillionaire AI
+title: Scrillionaire AI Financial Services
-description: Scrillionaire AI is our consumer facing product that helps users leverage their own data and state of the art AI models to acheive financial wellness.
+description: Scrillionaire AI Financial Services is our consumer facing product that helps users leverage their own data and state of the art AI models to acheive financial wellness.
 ---

 ## {{ page.description }}